Yorgos Lanthimos: 2018–present: Collaborations with Emma Stone

 In 2023, he directed and produced the coming of age dark comedy Poor Things, which is based on the 1992 novel of the same name.
 The film marked the third collaboration between Lanthimos and Stone, and also featured performances from Mark Ruffalo, Willem Dafoe, and Ramy Youssef.
 The film premiered at the 80th Venice International Film Festival where it won the Golden Lion.
 Kyle Smith of The Wall Street Journal described the film as "Sumptuous, dazzling and glorious".
-The film earned eleven nominations at the 96th Academy Awards, winning four (including the Academy Award for Best Actress for Emma Stone) as well as seven nominations at the 81st Golden Globes Awards, where it won Best Motion Picture – Musical or Comedy.
+The film earned eleven nominations at the 96th Academy Awards, winning four (including the Academy Award for Best Actress for Emma Stone) as well as seven nominations at the 81st Golden Globe Awards, where it won Best Motion Picture – Musical or Comedy.
 Lanthimos published a book of behind the scenes photographs in his first photography monograph 'Dear God, the Parthenon is still broken' (Void, 2024).

 For the anthology film Kinds of Kindness (2024), Lanthimos reunited with many actors he previously worked with such as Emma Stone, Willem Dafoe, Margaret Qualley, and Joe Alwyn and new collaborators Jesse Plemons, Hong Chau, and Hunter Schafer.
 Originally titled AND, the film is centered around three separate stories, with the actors playing a different character in each.
 It premiered at the 77th Cannes Film Festival on 17 May 2024, and was released on 21 June 2024 by Searchlight Pictures.
 In January 2024, it was announced he would direct an English-language remake of the 2003 Korean science fiction comedy Save the Green Planet! with Ari Aster as co-producer; in May, it was announced that Stone and Plemons had been cast in the project, now titled Bugonia.
 The film premiered at the 82nd Venice International Film Festival.
-Also in 2025, he directed the music video "Beth's Farm" for Jerskin Fendrix also starring Emma Stone which was released on July 29, 2025.
+Also in 2025, he directed the music video "Beth's Farm" for Jerskin Fendrix also starring Stone which was released on 29 July 2025.

 Lanthimos and Stone are both signatories of the Film Workers for Palestine boycott pledge that was published in September 2025.
+In January 2026, Lanthimos directed Stone on an ad for Squarespace for the Super Bowl.